LLNL/units/docs/installation/cmake_variables.rst

 -  `UNITS_CLANG_TIDY_OPTIONS`:  options that get passed to clang tidy when enabled
 -  `UNITS_BASE_TYPE`:  Set to `uint64_t` for expanded base-unit power support.
 This increases the size of a unit by 4 Bytes.
 -  `UNITS_DOMAIN`:  Specify a default domain to use for string conversions.
 Can be either a name from the domains namespace such as `domains::surveying` or one of 'COOKING', 'ASTRONOMY', 'NUCLEAR', 'SURVEYING', 'USE_CUSTOMARY', 'CLIMATE', or 'UCUM'.
+-  `UNITS_DEFAULT_MATCH_FLAGS`: Specify an integer value for the default match flags to be used for conversion

 -  `UNITS_NAMESPACE`:  The top level namespace of the library, defaults to `units`.
    When compiling with C++17 (or higher), this can be set to, e.g., `mynamespace::units` to avoid name clashes with other libraries defining `units`.